apoorva11029/netplugin/systemtests/How-to-Run.md

 ```
   make system-test
 ```
-Testing with Baremetal:
+Testing with Baremetal with Swarm:
-Scheduler: Swarm

 For ACI testing , We need to have connectivity to APIC and ACI Fabric Switches from Baremetal VMs and Hosts.
 * You need to complete Pre-requisites, Step 1, Step 2, Step3 metioned here : https://github.com/contiv/demo/tree/master/net